Haixing-Hu/js-common-logging/README.md

   loggers.
 - `Logger.resetAllAppenders()`: Resets the logging appender of all existing loggers to the default logging appender.

+### Reset to Factory Defaults

+- `Logger.reset()`: Resets all loggers to the factory default settings.
+This includes clearing all existing loggers, and resetting the default logging level and the default logging appender.

 ## The `@Log` Decorator